henry-512/ltc-peostri-lms/docs/README.md

 # Related Documents and Demos

 ## Demo `/demo`
-- demo_video.mp4 - Showcase demo video.
+- `demo_video.mp4` - Showcase demo video.
-- documents - Template documents for demo purposes.
+- `/documents` - Template documents for demo purposes.

 ## Tutorials `/tutorials`
 - `lms-user-guide.pdf` - Text tutorial on how to use the software.